Postgraduate (PhD) Study

 - Find out about our research groups and potential projects/research areas.
 Links are provided on the right to pages describing potential research topics from our research groups.
 You do not need to propose your own research project.

 - Make contact with potential supervisors to discuss your application and how you would fit into their research group.
+(For PPE, please register your interest in any project by sending an

 - Consider sources of financial support (do you need a scholarship? are there closing dates for this?)